dangerbaby/BeachFX_CSHORE/dist_mat/README_hpc.txt

 user@onyx09:~> qsub submit_script_onyx.pbs

 At completion, the file run_all_output.txt will show the results of the run and from_hpc.tgz is created.
-Copy from_tgz.tgz back to the local machine.
-UNtar and unzip the results, being certian that the outfiles directory is placed alongside the infiles directory used in step 1.
+Copy from_hpc.tgz back to the local machine being certian that the from_hpc.tgz is in the same directory as the to_hpc.tgz file

 3) Execute make_dat file: All CSHORE results are discovered and a separate dat file designed for use with BeachFX is created for each